Sushrut-Patil/Analysis-of-Sample-SuperStore-DataSet/README.md

 # Analysis of Sample SuperStore Dataset

-This project is an analysis of the Sample SuperStore dataset .
-The goal of this analysis is to provide insights into the data and help identify areas where the company can increase its profits while minimizing losses.
+This project is an analysis of the Sample SuperStore dataset.
+This analysis aims to provide insights into the data and help identify areas where the company can increase its profits while minimizing losses.

 ## Getting Started